Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

 );
 ```

 By checking the price, we can determine the direction of the swap.
-Knowing the direction, we can calculate the price after swapping `amountRemaining` of tokens.
+Knowing the direction, we can calculate the price after swapping the `amountRemaining` of tokens.
 We'll return to this function below.

-After finding the new price, we can calculate input and output amounts of the swap using the function we already have ( the same functions we used to calculate token amounts from liquidity in the `mint` function):
+After finding the new price, we can calculate the input and output amounts of the swap using the function we already have ( the same functions we used to calculate token amounts from liquidity in the `mint` function):
 ```solidity
 amountIn = Math.calcAmount0Delta(
     sqrtPriceCurrentX96,